getodk/collect/.github/PULL_REQUEST_TEMPLATE.md

 #### Does this change require updates to documentation?
 If so, please file an issue at [Here]( https://github.com/opendatakit/docs/issues/new) and include the link below.

-#### Before submitting this PR, please make sure you have tried:
+#### Before submitting this PR, please make sure you have:
-- [ ] Run the tests with `./gradlew pmd checkstyle lint findbugs` to make sure all checks still pass.
+- [ ] run `./gradlew pmd checkstyle lint findbugs` and confirmed all checks still pass.
+- [ ] verified that any new UI elements use theme colors so that they work with both light and dark themes.